-A first offense could carry up to a year in jail, fines of up to $1,000.
+A first offense could carry up to a year in jail and fines of up to $1,000.
 With a second conviction the potential jail time and the fines double to two years and $2,000 respectively.
 A third conviction could lead to three years in prison and a $3,000 fine.
 Every conviction starting with the first also carries a potential prolonged loss of driving privileges.

-Our DUI lawyers are members of The National College of DUI Defense and have received specific training in the administration of the National Highway Traffic Safety Administration’s (NHTSA) Standardized Field Sobriety Tests.
+Many of our DUI lawyers are members of The National College of DUI Defense and have received specific training in the administration of the National Highway Traffic Safety Administration’s (NHTSA) Standardized Field Sobriety Tests.
 For our Maryland criminal attorneys, this commitment to excellence extends beyond DUI law to every aspect of criminal defense.

-Some common gun related arrests involve instances where firearms are brought onto a school premises or a public demonstration.
+Some common gun related charges involve instances where firearms are allegedly brought onto school premises or to a public demonstration.
 Bringing a deadly weapon onto school property could result in a misdemeanor charge, a $1,000 fine and up to three years in prison.
-According to state code 4-208, it is illegal for someone to possess a firearm at a public demonstration, such as marching, speechmaking, picketing, holding a vigil or protesting.
+Under section 4-208 of the Criminal Law Article, it is illegal for someone to possess a firearm at a public demonstration, such as marching, speech making, picketing, holding a vigil or protesting.

 While rape and sexual assault are among the most serious types of charge that you can face, there are lesser-known criminal charges that are still considered a sex crime.
 That includes general sexual offense, where there are four different levels of charges that one could be facing depending on the facts of their case.

-First degree sexual offense, according to section 3-305 of the Maryland state code, will be charged if the act is committed while displaying a dangerous weapon, with the help of another individual, or if a burglary is committed at the same time, among a few other things.
+First degree sexual offense, according to CR § 3-305 of the Criminal Law Article, may be charged if the alleged act is committed while displaying a dangerous weapon, with the help of another individual, or if a burglary is committed at the same time, among a few other things.
 Second and third degree sexual offense deal with those unable to protect themselves, including the mentally incapacitated and minors.